dfirsec/misc_scripts/xfce_post_install/README.md

 [sudo] password for user:
 ```

-:loudspeaker:  **Use at your own risk** -- recommend testing in a VM before installing on a live system.
+:loudspeaker:  **Install at your own risk -- recommend testing in a VM before installing on a live system**.